-Developing a social customer care program requires understanding and anticipating what consumers want over social networks.
+Developing a social media customer care program requires understanding and anticipating what consumers want over social networks.
 Often this means being direct, honest, and quick to respond.
-Here are six essential parts of a successful customer care program that can help you develop and maintain a positive relationship with your customers – both online and off.
+Here are six essential parts of a successful social media customer care program that can help you develop and maintain a positive relationship with your customers – both online and off.

 1. Social Media Monitoring Tools